-Regardless of whether you are a long term planner or a short term spender when it comes to your money, we can all agree it’s always nice to earn some extra cash.
-And while starting a business or side project has the potential to be extremely profitable, it’s also undeniably a big drain on your time.
+Whether you are a long term planner or a short term spender when it comes to money, we can all agree it’s nice to earn some extra cash.
+While starting a business or side project has the potential to be extremely profitable, it’s also undeniably a big drain on your time.
 There’s also the potential financial loss you may incur if your side business doesn’t work out as planned.

 Stuff you can rent out for extra money